danbev/learning-v8/README.md

       PropertyAttributes attrs = DONT_ENUM,
       BuiltinFunctionId id = kInvalidBuiltinFunctionId) {

-So we can see that base is our Handle to a JSObject, and name is "console".
+So we can see that base is our Handle to a JSObject, and name is "debug".
 Buildtins::Name is Builtins:kConsoleDebug.
 Where is this defined?
 You can find a macro named `CPP` in `src/builtins/builtins-definitions.h`: